Probate & Trust Litigation Attorney

 - Fraud

 A will contest is a formal objection that is raised against the validity of a will.
-This objection is based on the contention that the will does not reflect the testator's (person who made the will) actual wishes.
-Often times a will contest will argue that the testator lacked testamentary capacity or was under undue influence, or was the subject of fraud.
+This objection is based on the contention that the will does not reflect the testator's (the person who made the will) actual wishes.
+Often, a will contest will argue that the testator lacked testamentary capacity, was under undue influence, or was the subject of fraud.

-The person who challenges the will is often referred to as the "contestant" and the contestant can challenge the will in its entirety or in part.
-Those who have legal standing to contest a will are those named in the face of the will and those who stand to inherit from the testator if the will is proven invalid.
+The person who challenges the will is often referred to as the "contestant," and the contestant can challenge the will in its entirety or in part.
+Those who have legal standing to contest a will are those named in the will and those who stand to inherit from the testator if the will is proven invalid.
 Such individuals would usually benefit under Florida's intestate succession laws, which take effect when someone dies without a will.